 Polyurethane Foam Injection: This is a method used to lift concrete slabs and slab foundations by injecting expansive polyurethane foam under the concrete.
 The two-part urethane chemical expands into a foam when mixed.
 This mixture is injected through small holes under the foundation to fill in underground voids that have caused settlement.
 As it expands, it fills voids, lifting the foundation and compacting nearby soil to prevent further settlement.

 Poured Basement Walls: Standard slab foundation walls.
 These walls often suffer from cracks due to hydrostatic pressure.

 Push Piers: Push piers, also known as resistance piers, resistance piles, push piles, steel piers, steel push piers, or steel push piles, are part of a two-step system that lifts settled foundations.
 The piers resemble giant steel rods and are driven vertically into the ground until they anchor in stable soils deep underground.
 The piers are attached to the foundation with a bracket and the foundation is lifted hydraulically while supported by the piers.
 Once the foundation is lifted, the piers remain underneath to support it and prevent future foundation problems.

 Resistance Piers: See above definition.

 Settlement: Sinking of the building’s concrete foundation.
-Settlement occurs naturally as the soil compacts over time but can occur unevenly if soil was improperly compacted, or if other phenomena, such as erosion, soil shifting, or hydrostatic pressure occur.
-Uneven settlement is dangerous and can result in several structural problems throughout the building.
+Settlement occurs naturally as the soil compacts over time but can occur unevenly if the soil was improperly compacted, or if other phenomena, such as erosion, soil shifting, or hydrostatic pressure occur.
+An uneven settlement is dangerous and can result in several structural problems throughout the building.